spawnfest/UntitledProject/README.md

 ## About [&#x219F;](#table-of-contents)

+The Untitled Project is basically a learning tool.
+Its an interactive experience that demonstrates the unstopable power of using Lisp Flavored Erlang on the backend and HTMX on the front.

+Each micro lesson provides both backend and frontend code for the reader to observe and interact with while not having to setup the full stack in a safe and controlled environment.

 This project was created as a spawnfest entry, if you are a judge, you may want to look at the <a href="./spawnfest-manifest.md">spawnfest-manifest</a> which outlines about the project and its boundaries.

+## Rationale [&#x219F;](#table-of-contents)

+### Why HTMX ?

 🚀 HTMX is not just another web development library; it's pure web development magic!
 Think of it as your secret potion to create dynamic, interactive, and fast web applications with minimal effort.
 No "React" in sight, no frameworks.
 We bring the "Hype" back into Hyper Text Markup Language.
 When you couple HTMXs magic with the unstoppable terminator mindset of BEAM supervised processes, industrial grade magic is within reach.

-The Untitled Project is basically a learning tool.
-Its an interactive experience that demonstrates the unstopable power of using Lisp Flavored Erlang on the backend and HTMX on the front.

-Each micro lesson provides both backend and frontend code for the reader to observe and interact with while not having to setup the full stack in a safe and controlled environment.

-## Rationale [&#x219F;](#table-of-contents)

-### Why HTMX ?
-Matt.sh talks about <a href="https://matt.sh/htmx-is-a-erlang"> HTMX being an erlang </a>, While there is more to erlang than self-upgrading its still very cool.

-HTMX puts development of Single Page Applications (SPA, apparently web pages are apps).
-It appears to do most of the common webappy stuff with markup instead of writing oodles of javascript.
+HTMX simplifies the development of Single Page Applications (SPA, apparently web pages are apps).
+It does most of the common webappy stuff with markup instead of writing oodles of javascript.

 ### Why Lisp Flavored Erlang